FlowingCode/FontAwesomeIronIconset/README.md

 # Iron iconset based on FontAwesome

-Integration of FontAwesome and iron-icon for Vaadin 10+
+Integration of FontAwesome and vaadin-icon/iron-icon for Vaadin 10+

 ## Download release